M0412/Mars-WebScraping-DataAnalysis/README.md

 # Mars-WebScraping-DataAnalysis
-This project consists of two parts, scrape titles and preview text from Mars news articles, and Scrape and analyze Mars weather data, which exists in a table.
+This project consists of two parts, scrape titles and preview text from Mars news articles, and scrape and analyze Mars weather data, which exists in a table.

 ### Deliverable 1: Scrape titles and preview text from Mars news articles by doing the following: